 I wondered if that was how he felt.
 Had he been stabbed with that same feeling over and over again?
 Had he just sat in room after room, at table after table while no one asked?
 Did he feel inconvenient, weak, shameful?
 Is that what caused him to end his life?
 Did they watch him bleed out, never willing to put their hands on his wounds and call for help?

 You can’t save people.
 Those words have been said to me over and over again, I know they are true.
 But I can scream, I can yell, I can make a scene to say that you are loved and you are not in this thing alone.
-I’m willing to push people out of the ways of trains, away from cliffs; I will bring flashlights to them on dark paths where it seems like there’s only one end.
+I may not can save them, but I must be willing to push people out of the ways of trains, away from cliffs; to bring flashlights to them on dark paths where it seems like there’s only one end.

-I can’t save people, but that will never be a reason not to fight for someone’s life with all the fierce love inside of me.
+I can’t save people, but that can never be a reason not to fight for someone’s life with all the fierce love inside of me.

 I want to dig my heels in and say “It’s alright if you make a scene, let it out, be angry or broken.
 You are not an embarrassment.
 I don’t see you as a fragile or useless person when you’re not okay.
 It’s okay to not be okay.”

-Pain is never proper.
-Pain pushes himself to the front of the line, knocks displays over, and wounds others in his way.
-He is not a gentlemen who waits quietly on the porch.
+Pain is not a gentleman.
+He pushes himself to the front of the line, knocks displays over, and wounds others in his way.
+He does not wait patiently on the porch.
 He bangs his hands brutally against your door and barges in before you’ve even had time to fix your hair.

-Pain shows up and there isn’t always a warning, a phone call to say what time he’ll arrive, but he comes.
+Pain shows up and there isn’t always a warning, a phone call to say what time he’ll arrive, he shows up with guns blazing.
 Pain is not proper, so Love is does not wait for convenience.

 Love doesn’t care if her dress is wrinkled or her eyes are bloodshot.
 Love doesn’t mind weeping in public or knees hitting the carpet.
 She doesn’t really care what the onlookers at the restaurant think of her or the one she holds.
 She doesn’t keep a watch, doesn’t wait for quiet, isn’t afraid of words or silence.
 Love has no expectation, no requirement, no desire to wait for a better time.